-Programme Description Targeted approach to attracting businesses and direct investment to the region Drive Business Attraction and Investment Encourage businesses to locate, expand and / or invest in the Wellington region using a combination of marketing and relationship building done through trialling in-market activity in two overseas locations on the West Coast of the USA and Singapore as a hub for Asia, as well as Australia.
+Programme Description Targeted approach to at Targeted approach to attracting businesses and direct investment to the region Drive Business Attraction and Investment Deliberately encourage businesses to locate, expand and / or invest in the Wellington region using a combination of marketing and relationship building done through trialling in-market activity in two overseas locations on the West Coast of the USA and/or Canada and Singapore as a hub for Asia, as well as Australia.
 Further, partner with New Zealand Government departments to leverage their in-market overseas activity to encourage increased trade, investment in and talent attraction for Wellington businesses.
-We will seek to facilitate and support a series of events that align with our target sectors and make Wellington a leading place for particular sectors, not least Tech.
-We will seek to do this through supporting key events, like the STEMM Festival in Hutt City, the Space and Science Festival, AnimFX and SPADA's annual conference.
-We will also look to host investors and connect them to local businesses with a view to facilitating investment pitches.
+We will facilitate and support a series of events that align with our target sectors and make Wellington a leading place for particular sectors, not least Tech.
+We will do this through supporting key events, like the NZ Tech Week, STEMM Festival in Hutt City and SPADA's annual conference.
+We will host investors and connect them to local businesses with a view to facilitating investment pitches.
 This will be done in partnership with our subsidiary, Creative HQ.
 Screen Wellington Deliver local and international screen production companies with location and facility sourcing, filming permits and community liaison.
-WREDA will secure screen production attraction with famils and hosting, leveraging co-production treaties and in-market promotion.
+WREDA will secure screen production attraction with famils and hosting, leveraging coproduction treaties and in-market promotion.
 Increase commercial capability of Wellington screen producers, directors and writers via industry-supported Masterclasses.
 Work to increase the Wellington region's film production infrastructure at key locations of Miramar and Avalon.